 – Auto-invest might not have the settings to support your strategy.

 While manual investing gives you the time to investigate the loans, it will also make other investors prone to invest before you.
 And if the competition for loans on the platform you might not get to invest in the projects.
-Personally, I use auto-invest on P2P lending platform Envestio, as I would not get to invest in any loans as there are many hungry investors chasing the high yielding projects.

 One other major thing related to auto-investment tools is the settings that are offered.
 If you have a clear idea that countries from the Asian region should not be funded by your money, but the auto-invest tool has no options from opting out of loans from specific countries you either have to accept the conditions or invest manually.